lijuqiang/redis-for-windows-64/README.md

 For your convinience all binaries and the MSI for the Redis-Watcher service will be available in the msvs/bin/release|debug directories.

 ## RedisWatcher
-With this release we added a Windows Service that can be used to start and monitor one or more Redis instances, the service monitors the processes and restart them if they stop.
+A Windows Service that can be used to start and monitor one or more Redis instances, the service monitors the processes and restart them if they stop.

 You can find the project to build the service under the msvs\RedisWatcher directory.
 In the readme on the same location you will find the instructions on how to build and use the service.

+## RedisWAInst
+An installer to deploy Redis to Windows Azure.
+Source and binaries are in msvs/RedisWAInst.
+See the README file there for details.

 ## Release Notes

-This is a pre-release version of the software and is not yet fully tested.
-This is intended to be a 32bit release only.
+This is a pre-release version of the software.
+It has been undergone more testing than previous releases.

-No work has been done in order to produce a 64bit version of Redis on Windows.
-To run the test suite requires some manual work:
+To run the Redis test suite requires some manual work:

 - The tests assume that the binaries are in the src folder, so you need to copy the binaries from the msvs folder to src.
 - The tests make use of TCL.
 This must be installed separately.